 Who Wins the Battle?

 While it was a close call, Benchmark is the clear cut winner.
 Having automation capabilities is the most significant benefit of using an email marketing tool, and the ability to automate based on behavior will likely increase your conversation rates.
 In addition to that, the affordable cost and Global Styles feature helped push it over the finish line.
-You can read more in our Benchmark review.
+You can read more in our Benchmark review and take a look at their plans below.

 Here are a few specific situations where one platform is more useful than the other: